designstem/fachwerk/README.md

 Content can be authored in a Markdown format, with custom additions such as dynamic layouts, interactivity and wide range of HTML-like components.

 > ✍️Try the edtiting this very site, all content can be altered and optionally saved to your browser.
-(Github / Gist saving is in the works).

 ### For developers